richsilv/meteor-dumb-collections/README.md

 #### DumbCollection.synced()

 Reactive variable:`true` once the first server `sync` has been completed.
-On further `sync` calls are collected, this will revert to `false` until the new sync is completed.
+On further `sync` calls, this will revert to `false` until the new sync is completed.

 #### DumbCollection.sync(options)